Monday, 7 October 2024

 Yet if we consider the Many Worlds Interpretation of Quantum Mechanics, for which no evidence so far exists, there is a possibly (slim, I admit), that for every quantum event that occurs, every other possibility also takes place, splitting reality into many parallel worlds.
 For instance: A sheet of glass is half silvered so that photons fired at its surface have an exactly 50/50 chance of passing through the glass or bouncing off it.
 The Many Worlds Interpretation of Quantum Mechanics states that each photon does both, bouncing off in one world and passing through in the other.
 If we scale this up to the macroscopic world, it means that for every decision or event that happens in a person life, every alternative is also played out in some parallel reality.
 Think Sliding Doors, if you must.

 So let’s consider our patricidal time traveler.
 If every possibility is truly played out then there is already a reality in which the killer’s grandfather was killed and his mother/father was never born.
 Moreover, we could argue that there is a reality in which a time traveler came back in time and killed the man.
 The time traveler therefore creates no paradox, but fulfills a role.
 By killing his grandfather, he transitions into a world in which his grandfather was killed.
-The universe in which the man went on to have children and grandchildren is not prevented from existing, it mere plays out in parallel, but with the killer now stuck in the alternate realty in which he never existed and yet exists.
+The universe in which the man went on to have children and grandchildren is not prevented from existing, it merely plays out in parallel, but with the killer now stuck in the alternate realty in which he never existed and yet exists.
 He is also now, presumably, on the run from the police.

 As to the billiard ball, I have a sense that as infinity is impossible and there is nothing to say the same event always has to play out the same way every time, my feeling is that the ball would bounce back and forth for a while, maybe for millions of years, but eventually the feedback loop would erode and the whole system would come to a stop.
 Like the way a camera pointed at a screen displaying the camera image creates a feedback loop of repeated images of itself, but is seen to be degraded at the rear, loosing colour and fidelity.
 Maybe a freak collision would send one or other of the billiard balls flying through the air, killing the scientist who started the experiment, preventing events from taking place in the first place.